 Determining Financial Need for your years at college

-It may be helpful to you and to your parents to complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 of the year you want to enroll in college.
-Copies of the form are available from your guidance counselor or online at www.fafsa.ed.gov.
-This site includes a link to the FAFSA4caster, a tool to learn about the financial aid process and get an early estimate of your eligibility for federal student aid.
+Students and their parents should complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after release of the application.
+The form is available online at www.fafsa.ed.gov, which will redirect visitors to the official FAFSA site at https://studentaid.ed.gov/sa/fafsa.
+This site includes a link to the FAFSA4caster, a tool to learn about the financial aid process and to get an early estimate of your eligibility for federal student aid.

-After you send in the FAFSA, the government will send you, and the colleges you apply to, your Student Aid Report (SAR).
+After students and their parents complete the FAFSA, the government will send you, and the colleges you apply to, your Student Aid Report (SAR).
 Your SAR explains how much aid you will need to go to college and how much you and your family will be expected to pay.

 Other useful web sites: